36 Connected Vehicles

 Vehicle Sensor Data Volumes:

-CAN bus (vehicle data) 0.5 MB/s Engine, brakes, steering telemetry
+• CAN bus telemetry: 0.5 MB/s for engine, brakes, and steering data.

 Edge Processing Importance: 99.9% of sensor data is processed on-vehicle.
 Only aggregated insights, anomalies, and training data samples are transmitted to the cloud, reducing bandwidth costs and enabling real-time decision-making.